Why does Hamlet hesitate to kill Claudius?

-You should, however, be saying “Seriously?” right now.
+You should, however, be saying, “Seriously?” right now.
 “You set the trap to prove Claudius’ guilt, it worked, now you’re behind him, there’s no witnesses, you could absolutely finish him off.
 And instead you’re thinking ahead to where he soul ends up?”

-Precisely the whole point of the play.
+That is precisely the whole point of the play.
 Hamlet’s indecisiveness is all.
 He can talk himself out of anything.
 Go back to I.5:

 But know, thou noble youth,